 How to Avoid Heat-Related Vehicle Breakdowns

 We asked AAA’s auto experts for advice.
-It’s recommended you get your car inspected every summer to help prevent against heat-related breakdowns.
-Here’s what our mechanics had to say about summer vehicle maintenance.
+It’s recommended you get your car inspected every summer to help prevent heat-related breakdowns.
+Here’s what our mechanics had to say about summer vehicle maintenance:

 Know how much life your battery has left by asking a mechanic to run a battery test.
 Fully charged automotive batteries should measure at 12.6 volts or above.
-And make sure your battery is mounted securely to minimize vibration-induced damage, and clean the battery of any corrosion, particularly around the terminals.
+Be sure your battery is mounted securely to minimize vibration-induced damage.
+Clean the battery of any corrosion, particularly around the terminals.
 If your battery is running low, change it before it dies.

 Check tire pressure and condition monthly.